ASAP-CRN/harmonized-wf-dev/README.md

 - `cohort_id`: either the `project_id` for project-level cohort analysis, or the `cohort_id` for the full cohort
 - `workflow_run_timestamp`: format: `%Y-%m-%dT%H-%M-%SZ`
-- The list of samples used to generate the cohort analysis will be output alongside other cohort analysis outputs in the curated data bucket (`${cohort_id}.sample_list.tsv`)
+- The list of samples used to generate the cohort analysis will be output alongside other cohort analysis outputs in the staging data bucket (`${cohort_id}.sample_list.tsv`)
-- The MANIFEST.tsv file in the curated data bucket describes the workflow name, version, and timestamp for the run used to generate each file in that directory
+- The MANIFEST.tsv file in the staging data bucket describes the workflow name, version, and timestamp for the run used to generate each file in that directory

 ### Raw data (intermediate files and final outputs for all runs of the workflow)

 The raw data bucket will contain all artifacts generated as part of workflow execution.
-Following successful workflow execution, some artifacts will also be copied into the curated bucket as final outputs.
+Following successful workflow execution, some artifacts will also be copied into the staging bucket as final outputs.

 ```bash
 asap-raw-data-{cohort,team-xxyy}